Skip to main content

 } & (

-| AdbDaemonDefaultAuthProcessorInit // Shortcut to use default authentication processor with credential store
+| AdbDaemonDefaultAuthProcessorInit // Shortcut to use default authentication processor with credential manager

 | { processor: AdbDaemonAuthProcessor } // Use a custom authentication processor